10 Easy Pantry Meals From Your Stockpile

 • saltines or other crackers

 Then add in some cereal and oatmeal for breakfasts, and you’re good to go.
-In a true emergency situation, you would mostly likely either skip lunches or use leftovers from the day before.
+In a true emergency situation, you would most likely either skip lunches or use leftovers from the day before.

 Easy Pantry Meals